POSEIDON EDUCATION

 Stormwater Capture and Use Short Program

 It is estimated that billions of gallons of water have been rushing into the ocean during heavy rain events.
-At the same time reservoirs that capture, and store water are at historic lows.
-What can schools and individuals do to capture stormwater runoff and use it at their school and at their homes?
+At the same time, reservoirs that capture and store water are at historic lows.

 In this series of six one-hour meetings, students use research tools to explore their school site and design strategies for stormwater capture and reuse.

-Study Capture Systems
+II.
+Studying Capture Systems

 Roofs provide an opportunity for collecting relatively clean water.
-Students we learn about the equipment and how to design a system to capture and store water from roofs.
+Students learn about the necessary equipment and how to design a system to capture and store water from roofs.
 Using their school maps, they will calculate the volume of water being generated on a school site roof.
 Students will then identify structural equipment needed to deliver the roof water into a storage tank.

-Students will learn about retention basins and or rain gardens.
+Students will also learn about retention basins and or rain gardens.
 They will identify ground areas on campus that collect water and then design a project that can utilize the rain event water for landscape needs.

 With a project designed, students will prepare cost estimates for the project along with a project description that includes the benefits achieved.
 In addition, a verbal presentation with slides will be created.